intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    of loading it entirely, you avoid saturating the memory and have almost no loading delay.

-   Apart from that, a :class:`sfml.audio.Music` has almost the same features as the :class:`sfml.audio.SoundBuffer` / :class:`sfml.audio.Sound` pair: you can play/pause/stop it, request its parameters (channels, sample rate), change the way it is played (pitch, volume, 3D position, ...), etc.
+   Apart from that, an :class:`sfml.audio.Music` has almost the same features as the :class:`sfml.audio.SoundBuffer` / :class:`sfml.audio.Sound` pair: you can play/pause/stop it, request its parameters (channels, sample rate), change the way it is played (pitch, volume, 3D position, ...), etc.